cameron-wags/rainbow_csv.nvim/README.md

 #### g:rcsv_max_columns
 *Default: 30*
-Autodetection will fail if buffer has more than _g:rcsv_max_columns_ columns.
+Autodetection will fail if buffer has more than _g:rcsv\_max\_columns_ columns.
 You can increase or decrease this limit.

 ### Optional "Header" file feature

 Rainbow csv allows you to create a special "header" file for your table files.
 It should have the same name as the table file but with ".header" suffix (e.g. for "input.tsv" the header file is "input.tsv.header").
-The only purpose of header file is to provide csv column names for _:RbGetColumn_ command.
+The only purpose of header file is to provide csv column names for **\d** key.

 ### Installation